Posts Tagged dessert

 - Once cooked, let the cake cool in the tin for about 20 minutes before turning out onto a cooling rack to finish cooling.

 I am taking part in this months Bake Together held each month by Abby Dodge, where we are invited to use a recipe from Abby and make our own changes to that recipe.
 The theme for the February bake together is Cheesecake!
 I’m supposed to be on a diet, supposed to be watching the carbs so cheesecake making I should not be taking part in!
-But its cheesecake which happens to be one of my husbands favorite desserts and it’s almost Valentines day so it’s a great excuse to make something nice!
+But its cheesecake which happens to be one of my husbands favorite desserts and it’s almost Valentines day so it’s a great excuse to make an edible mens valentines bouquets, won’t that be something nice!
 Reading this back I can see how I’m justifying making the cheesecake!
 To hell with it!
 I just want some cheesecake!
 I’ve seen a few great versions of others joining in the Bake together and dreamt up a few of my own versions, so here it is my variation of Abby’s recipe.

 Really, I thought Abby’s recipe sounded and looked just perfect so I found I really wanted to make 2 cheesecakes, one of the original recipe and one of my version but there I did resist!
 I will be making Abby’s another time!